iP1SMS/documentation/REST-API.md

   "Message": "This is the day you will always remember as the day you almost caught Captain Jack Sparrow!"
 }
 ```

-We have an automatically generated [site for documentation](https://api.ip1sms.com/Help/Api/POST-api-sms-send) which you can look at for futher details while sending SMS

 ### Templating